 The top keywords associated with a positive connotation (according to our proprietary health system), in that time frame, were “teamwork”, “communication”, and “monitoring”.
 Overall, morale/satisfaction indicators for those teams look like a U shape: they encountered difficulties during the peak of the pandemic in late March, and their morale grew back to where it was at a similar pace (in a matter of three weeks).
 Looks like our users are coming together in these challenging times and over-communicating – something crucial while being physically distant.

-Agile practices are suffering
+Processes and practices are suffering

 Cool.
 What about Teamworki?